Kirk Watson

-Kirk Preston Watson (born March 18, 1958) is an American attorney and politician currently serving as the Mayor of Austin, Texas.
-A member of the Democratic Party, he served a previous term as Mayor of Austin from 1997 to 2001.
-He ran unsuccessfully for Texas Attorney General in the 2002 election, when he was defeated by Republican Greg Abbott, later governor of Texas.
+Kirk Preston Watson (born March 18, 1958) is an American attorney and politician who has served as the 59th mayor of Austin since 2023, previously holding the office as the 54th mayor from 1997 to 2001.
+A member of the Democratic Party, he ran unsuccessfully for Texas attorney general in the 2002 election, where he was defeated by Republican Greg Abbott, later governor of Texas.
 In 2006, Watson was elected to the Texas Senate from District 14.